Conroe High School: Demographics

-58.7% of students were eligible for free or reduced-price lunch.
-The school was eligible for Title I funding.
+61.0% of students were eligible for free or reduced-price lunch.

 Academics

 At the beginning of each school year, the Texas Education Agency assigns schools a grade based on three different indices: Student Achievement, School Progress, and Closing the Gaps.
 For each index, schools are classified as "Met Standard" if they receive a grade of at least 60 out of 100.
 In 2018, Conroe High School received an overall score of 79 and was classified as "Met Standard."
 The school received scores of 81 in Student Achievement, 81 in School Progress, and 74 in Closing the Gaps.
 In addition, the agency also awards schools with "Distinction Designations" if they outperform schools with similar demographics.
 In 2018, Conroe High School was awarded two of the seven possible Distinction Designations: Academic Achievement in Science and Academic Achievement in Social Studies.

 Feeder patterns

 The following schools feed into Conroe High School: